chrisant996/clink/docs/clink.md

 Non-incremental searches read the entire search string before starting to search for matching history lines.
 The search string may be typed by the user or be part of the contents of the current line.
 Type <kbd>Alt</kbd>-<kbd>p</kbd> or <kbd>Alt</kbd>-<kbd>n</kbd> to start a non-incremental search backwards or forwards.

 To search backward in the history for a line starting with the text before the cursor, type <kbd>PgUp</kbd>.
 Or search forward by typing <kbd>PgDn</kbd>.

+See [Saved Command History](#saved-command-history) for more information on how history works.

 ## Init File